aasmundrunningen/Leak-detection-algorithm/README.md

 ![](rest/error_img_smooth.jpeg)
 ![](rest/error_img.jpeg)

-We then detect where there is a white mark on the image and then add a green rectange around the detected droplet
+We then detect where there is a white mark on the image and then add a green rectange around the detected droplet.

 ![](rest/Image_detected_0.jpeg)